-This year, children will be participating in a brand new initiative called “The Daily Mile“.
+Priory School is proud to participate in an initiative called “The Daily Mile“.
 This initiative started in Scotland with huge success and after much research, we have decided that this will be beneficial to our children.
-We have ambitions to become the largest school in England taking part.
 Priory have invested heavily in this by building a purpose-built, all weather track around our large school field.

 We have decided to take part in this for a number of reasons, including:

-- A recent study showed that 66% of primary school children are deamed ‘unfit’
+- A Daily Mile study showed that 66% of primary school children are deamed ‘unfit’

 - It improves children’s physical, mental, social and emotional health and wellbeing

 - It is designed to be fun and social with the children learning important teamwork skills

 - Its inclusive for ALL children – the whole class goes out together and children with SEN benefit enormously.